Physical (Dua Lipa song): Commercial performance

 In February 2020, "Physical" debuted at number 12 on the UK Singles Chart, with first-week sales of 29,700 units.
 Following the release of Future Nostalgia, the song experienced a 30% sales increase and peaked at number three, selling 44,921 units.
 The track was Lipa's eighth single to chart in the top 10 of the UK Singles Chart and her fourteenth overall entry.
 The song spent a total of 24 weeks on the chart.
 In September 2022, "Physical" was certified double platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1,200,000 units in the United Kingdom.
 In Ireland, "Physical" became Lipa's sixth single to reach the top 10 of the Irish Singles Chart and peaked at number two, being held off the top spot by Saint Jhn's track "Roses" (2016).

 In Australia, "Physical" debuted at number 30 on the ARIA Singles Chart issue dated 16 February 2020.
 Following Future Nostalgia's release, the song rose to a peak of number nine on the chart.
 It was awarded a double platinum certification from the Australian Recording Industry Association (ARIA) for selling 140,000 track-equivalent units in the country.
-In New Zealand the song reached the sixteenth position and was awarded a platinum certification from Recorded Music NZ (RMNZ) for track-equivalent sales of 30,000 units in the country.
+In New Zealand the song reached the sixteenth position and was awarded a triple platinum certification from Recorded Music NZ (RMNZ) for track-equivalent sales of 90,000 units in the country.
 On the German Singles Chart published by GfK Entertainment, the song debuted at number 39 and ultimately peaked at number 14.
 In Belgium, the song reached number two in the Wallonia region of the country and number three in the Flanders region.

 On the US Billboard Hot 100, "Physical" debuted at number 60, but was not released to radio in the country, and spent only two weeks on the chart.
 In Canada, the track peaked at number 54 on the Canadian Hot 100 and lasted for 11 weeks on the chart.
-The song was awarded a platinum certification in the former country from the Recording Industry Association of America (RIAA) and a double platinum certification in the latter country from Music Canada.
-In the US it sold 1,000,000 track-equivalent units while in Canada it sold 160,000.
+The song was awarded a platinum certification in the former country from the Recording Industry Association of America (RIAA) and a triple platinum certification in the latter country from Music Canada.
+In the US it sold 1,000,000 track-equivalent units while in Canada it sold 240,000.
 The Hwasa remix peaked at number 127 on South Korea's Gaon Digital Chart.
 The track charted at number 38 in Brazil's monthly streaming chart, where it was later certified double diamond by Pro-Música Brasil for sales of 320,000 units.
 In September 2020, Billboard launched their Global 200 chart and "Physical" debuted at number 117.